PlummersSoftwareLLC/Primes/PrimeBatch/solution_1/README.md

 These instructions assumes that you're in the directory of `PrimeBatch/solution_1` & have all the dependencies installed as stated in `BENCHMARK.md`.

 Both arguments `workers` & `sieveSize` can be omitted, they will default to the values shown in the examples below.

+> Note: The examples & the defaults use the prime count size based on the rules.
+If you'd like to actually run these, it's probably better you decrease them.
+I found a sieve size of ~1000 gives the implementation a much better chance of going through more than 1 pass per 5 seconds.
+Example to run on Windows:
+>
+> ```
+> main.bat /workers:%NUMBER_OF_PROCESSORS% /sieveSize:1000
+> ```

 ### Natively on Windows